pwnforce/pwnforce.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a senior research scientist at Nokia Bell Labs, working on Zero-Knowledge Proofs in the ‘Decentralized/Trustless Systems’ workstream.
+I am a senior research scientist at Nokia Bell Labs, working on Zero-Knowledge Proofs in the Decentralized/Trustless Systems workstream.

 I obtained my Ph.D. at the imec-DistriNet research group at KU Leuven.
 Before joining DistriNet, I was a research assistant at Data and Network Security Laboratory, located at the Department of Computer Engineering at the Sharif University of Technology.